Skip To Main Content

 • This guide gives assistance on the form section that only the Academic Advisor should fill out.
 It also highlights when it is appropriate to sign off on the form, which is when all other sections have been completed appropriately.
 If a form is sent to our office with blanks but has been signed by an advisor, we must return it to the signing advisor to complete the missing pieces and re-sign.

-• Pre-Approval for Transfer Credit Process for Students Guide
+• College of Arts and Sciences Pre-Approval for Transfer Credit (PAFTC) One Pager for Students

 • Students receive this guide several times and it can be used to redirect students when they have not followed instructions.
 For example, if they have not included the syllabi for the courses listed on their form or have reached out to their Academic Advisor for their signature prior to collecting all Subject Matter Expert signatures.